matt-birdnerd/Find_A_Bird/README.md

 Give permissions to the script user

     GRANT SELECT, INSERT, UPDATE, DELETE ON ALL TABLES IN SCHEMA public TO find_a_bird;
+    GRANT USAGE, SELECT ON ALL SEQUENCES IN SCHEMA public TO find_a_bird;

 Use the ```findabird_db_tables.sql``` file to initialize the database tables and columns.